ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/introduction/introduction.md

 * Paid or LiveLabs Oracle Cloud account, to provision WCC Marketplace instance
 * Familiarity with Oracle Cloud Infrastructure (OCI) is desirable, but not mandatory
-* Familiarity with Oracle Fusion Applications
+* Access to an Oracle Fusion Applications instance with integrated Oracle Visual Builder Cloud Service.
-* Familiarity with Oracle Visual Builder Cloud Service
+* Chrome browser as Oracle Visual Builder Cloud Service is supported only in Chrome browser.

 You may now **proceed to the next lab**.